paroblero/Arboleda-Purcell-Roblero-2021/repository/README.txt

-This repository contains everything that is necessary to replicate the construction of the database and the results presented in the figures and table of the draft of the article Arboleda, Purcell and Roblero (2021).
+This repository contains everything that is necessary to replicate the construction of the databases and the results presented in the figures and table of the draft of the article Arboleda, Purcell and Roblero (2021).

 "Final Databases" folder contain the final datasets: 'data_world_regions'